intellij-dlanguage/intellij-dlanguage/README.md

 When you select this to create a new project with dub, if dub is on your path, it will attempt to use _dub init_ to create a new dub project for you.
 If dub is not on your path it will create a source directory and you will have to create your sdl/json dub file manually or rename/delete the source folder and then use _dub init_ to recreate it.
 Alternatively you can open an existing dub project by doing: File -> Open

-Once a dub project is loaded there is right click menu option to run with dub, or you can use the run config – run with Dub.
+Once a dub project is loaded, there is right click menu option to run with dub, or you can use the run config – run with Dub.

 Before running go and configure the DTools in _Settings_ -> _Languages &amp; Frameworks_ -> _D Tools_.